NCLA-Group/CommunityPress/CONTRIBUTING.md

 # Contributing to CommunityPress

-:+1::tada: First and foremost, thank you for taking the time to contribute! :tada::+1:
+:tada: First and foremost, thank you for taking the time to contribute! :tada:

 The following is a set of guidelines for contributing to CommunityPress and it's packages, which are hosted in the [Neutron Creative Organization](https://github.com/Neutron-Creative) on Github.
 These are guidelines, not rules.
 Please use discretion, and feel free to propose changes to this document in a pull request.